reinierl/docile-charge-point/README.md

    can have nicer error reporting about these

 ## Other ideas

- * Nicer DSL, ideally usable for Scala non-natives.
-Ideas:

-       * Rolling my own parser from text, enabling REPL, piping from stdin, or executing script files

-       * Ditch Scala for Kotlin

-       * Use mutable variable holding state so we can git rid of for comprehensions.
-Would have to block thread instead of using Futures.

  * Web interface: click together test: 150 CPs behaving like this, 300 like that, ..., GO!